 Support for Government Initiatives

-Skills Impact’s work with industry to support current and future skills needs puts us in a unique position to assist Government with its inquiries into industry workforce and skill needs and vocational education and training reform.
+Skills Impact’s work with industry to support current and future skills needs puts us in a unique position to assist Government with its inquiries into industry workforce and skill needs and vocational education and training (VET) reform.

 Skills Impact works daily with people in a wide range of industries.
 These stakeholders share with us their views about workforce skill challenges and opportunities, training, what is working, what needs changing and possible avenues for improvement.
 In turn, we pass on these views through engagement with committees and where requested make submissions to the relevant inquiries.